4m-association/4m-association/content/articles/conference/WCMNM2025.md

 We invite you to submit 4-page papers using the template provided on the conference website <a href="/files/WCMNM2025 paper template.docx">Paper Template</a>.

-Link for submission and Official Call for Papers: To be announced shortly
+Link for submission and Official Call for Papers: <strong>To be Announced</strong>

 ##  Congress Theme